danfuzz/samizdat/doc/library-guide/README.md

 concerning a class, data type, or some more nebulous concept.

-Each section is divided into subsections: methods (one section per protocol), primitive definitions, and one for in-language definitions.
-The first sections are where methods are specified as a general definition, as well as where particular classes indicate which methods they bind and with what specific meaning.
-From the perspective of "client" code written in the language, there is no distinction between the final two sections, but from the perspective of implementation, there is.
+Each section is divided into subsections: methods (one section per protocol), functions, and constants.
+The method sections are where methods are specified as a general definition, as well as where particular classes indicate which methods they bind and with what specific meaning.
+The other two sections indicate functions and constants that are exported from the module but not tied directly to any particular class.
-In particular, an implementation of Samizdat 0 must provide the primitive definitions, but it can rely on the canonical in-language library source for the remainder, which is written in terms of the primitives.

 In addition, functions that are used in the translation of syntactic constructs are marked with a note along the lines of, "**Syntax Note:** Used in the translation of `example` forms."

-Each function listed here is introduced with a "prototype" that has the following form, meant to mimic how functions are defined in the
+Each method and function listed here is introduced with a "prototype" that has the following form, meant to mimic how functions are defined in the
 language:

 ```
-functionName(argument, argument?, argument*) -> returnValue
+name(argument, argument?, argument*) -> returnValue
 ```

-* `functionName` &mdash; The name of the function.
+* `name` &mdash; The name of the function or method.
+In the case of a method, it is prefixed with a dot (e.g. `.name() ...`).
+In the case of a class method, it is further prefixed with `class` literally (e.g.
+  `class.name() ...`).

 * `argument` (with no suffix) &mdash; A required (non-optional) argument.